chmykh/apl-life/README.md

 ```
 		: size   shape first ;
 ```
 FORTH allows us to redefine any word, and a new behavior hides an old one.
-But a words already compiled sill refer to the old implementation.
-In case we want not to hide but retroactively change the meaning of a word, we have to declare at as `deferred`, i.e. linked dynamically.
+But a words already compiled still refer to the old implementation.
+In case we want not to hide but retroactively change the meaning of a word, we have to declare it as `deferred`, i.e. linked dynamically.

 The definition of deferred `size` looks like this:
 ```